 Joel's three-character drama, MARIE ANTOINETTE: THE COLOR OF FLESH continues to be staged around the country since its 2008 off-Broadway production in New York.
-It has also been staged in Canada and Australia, and has been translated into Spanish, French, and Polish.
+Winner of "Best Play" for Spotlight Awards 2015, it has also been staged in Canada and Australia, and has been translated into Spanish, French, and Polish.

 To read selected reviews of the play, please click on the links to the right.

 “The sweep of a historical novel….real events swirl outside, while inside at Versailles, emotions swirl just as vigorously around a triangle of love and friendship… Explores issues of class, many of them sounding quite contemporary, while creating a touching story of love.”
 Neil Genzlinger, THE NEW YORK TIMES

 PLAYS IN DEVELOPMENT: